AndrewCRMartin/backup/README.md

 ```
    DISK /data
    BACKUP /nas/backup/data
+   BACKUP user@remotehost1:/backup/data
-   BACKUP user@remotehost:/backup/data
+   BACKUP user@remotehost2::backup/data
 ```

-This specifies that the directory `/data` should be backed up to two
+This specifies that the directory `/data` should be backed up to three
+locations:

-locations: the locally mounted folder `/nas/backup/data` and via SSH to `/backup/data` as the specified user on the specified remote machine.
+1. the locally mounted folder `/nas/backup/data`

+2. via SSH to `/backup/data` as the specified user on the specified remote machine.
+Note the single colon followed by a slash (`:/`).

+3. via the RSYNC DAEMON to `backup/data` as the specified user on the specified remote machine.
+Note the double colon followed by NO slash (`::`).
+This is a 'short directory' name as specified in the rsync daemon configuration file on the remote host.

 Optionally, one or more `EXCLUDE` commands may be used to exclude patterns from the backup.
 This works in the same way as the `EXCLUDE`